alinesm/alinesm/README.md

 I have a diverse professional background, including experience in data analysis working for a multinational telecommunications company, project management, and business development.

-My objective is always to generate impactful and relevant solutions through technology.
+My goal is always generate impactful and relevant solutions through technology.

 ## ⚡ Talk to me About
 - Front-end development